shelost/hackerdash-blog/src/posts/kingdom.md

 </script>

-**Pandemonium** is my first attempt at a real comic, hand-drawn on Procreate and assembled on Figma on the web.
+This is a collection of early drawings / concept art for the **King of Samhan**, a comic project that I'm currently working on.

-The story is a fusion of various classical stories (Romance of the Three Kingdoms, Water Margin, Hong Gildong, etc.)
+The story is based on the 7th-century Unification Wars in Korea, when

 [a relative link](platformr)